 In September 2020, the think tank Onward published The State of our Social Fabric, a piece of research that attempted to quantify, for the first time, the strength of Britain's communities using a wide range of statistical measures.
 While the headline finding was of a long-term weakening in the social fabric, confirming earlier polling on the public's belief in such a decline, the most revealing aspect was the extent to which this decline has affected communities unevenly.
 Wealthier parts have maintained their social fabric, but poorer towns have seen the ties that bind them weaken over time.
 Arguably, the pandemic has amplified this emerging inequality.
+Emerging ideas for community regeneration, which place emphasis on physical infrastructure, including the importance of local hubs and facilities - especially cultural institutions and sports venues that provide a gathering point for the community -more secure housing tenure; and jobs and civic participation to local decision-making.

 People have found comfort in exercising in nature since Covid-19 restrictions were introduced in March 2020 and a new relationship with nature seems to have emerged.
 A recent survey from Ramblers and YouGov which asked 2,000 adults across the UK about the places they live and their relationship with green spaces found that people on low incomes and those from BAME background are less likely to have access to good quality green space.
-The recent Case for Parks (January 2020) illustrates that investment in green infrastructure has major health, environmental, and climate change benefits, and generates economic value for businesses and the local economy.
+It also found that green spaces are a good place to relax and boost wellbeing and come closer to the local community.
+Moreover, the recent Case for Parks (January 2020) illustrates that investment in green infrastructure has major health, environmental, and climate change benefits, and generates economic value for businesses and the local economy.